mayerrobert/jmurmel/README.md

 **Copyright**

 Murmel and JMurmel are Copyright (C) 2020-2021 Robert Mayer.
-All rights reserved.

 This work is licensed under the terms of the MIT license.
 For a copy, see [LICENSE](LICENSE).